muhme/joomla-branches-tester/README.md

 scripts/create 53 IPv6 https://github.com/muhme/joomla-cms:pg-for-postgres
 ```

+## Database and File System Consistency

+When installing extensions, it's important to be aware of database and file system consistency.
+The following operations will break that consistency, as the Joomla database will be recreated:
+* `scripts/database`
+* `scripts/create` and `scripts/create recreate`
+* `scripts/test system install/Installation.cy.js`

+While grafting a Joomla package with `scripts/graft` doesn't break consistency,
+you will lose all additionally installed extensions.

+Switching between PHP versions using `scripts/php` or
+enabling/disabling Xdebug with `scripts/xdebug` does not affect consistency.
+Both the file system and the database remain unchanged.

+If you've used `scripts/patchtester` to install the Joomla Patch Tester,
+remember that it’s a Joomla extension.
+To protect you, `scripts/database` (which is also used by `scripts/create`)
+will clear the autoload classes cache file and remove all `com_patchtester`
+directories to prevent issues during the next installation.
+After that, you'll need to reinstall the Joomla Patch Tester using `scripts/patchtester`.

+:fairy: To protect you, the first step `Installation.cy.js` of the Cypress based Joomla System Tests is excluded if you run all `system` test specs.

 ## Trouble-Shooting

 1. To fully grasp the process, it's helpful to both see the diagrams and read the explanations provided.